Our service now covers areas all across Canada

 In addition to adding a beautiful flavour when cooking dishes, basil is very useful in gardens as it helps to keep flies and mosquitoes away.
 We’d suggest installing basil-filled planters near doors and windows to block insects before they can even enter the house.

 Rosemary seems to be one of the champions when it comes to insect protection.
 This plant is excellent at repelling mosquitos as well as many other types of pests.

-Many insects turn up their nose when they taste a mint leaf, and that's a good thing!
-Mint tastes and smells very strong, and is a very invasive species.
-Therefore, it’s advisable to put it in pots instead of planting it inside a garden or a flower bed.
+Many insects turn up their nose when they taste a mint leaf and that's a good thing!
+Mint tastes and smells very strongly and is a very invasive species.
+Therefore, it’s advisable to put it in a pot instead of planting it inside a garden or a flower bed.

 5) Thyme and lemon thyme